Hormone therapy for breast cancer

 Medications that block hormones from attaching to cancer cells

-One approach to hormone therapy is to stop the hormones from attaching to the cancer cells.
+One approach to hormone therapy is to stop the hormones from attaching to the receptors on the cancer cells.
 When the hormones can't access the cancer cells, the tumor growth may slow and the cells may die.

 Breast cancer medications that have this action include:

-Tamoxifen may also be used to treat cancer in women with advanced cancer.
+Tamoxifen may also be used to treat advanced cancer.
 Tamoxifen is appropriate for both premenopausal women and postmenopausal women.

 - Toremifene (Fareston).
 Toremifene is taken as a daily pill.
 It's used to treat breast cancer that has spread to other areas of the body.
 Toremifene is approved for use in postmenopausal women.